Igor-Vuk/ultimate-react-boilerplate/README_app.md

 **NamedModulesPlugin** => Currently the HMR shows updated modules with numbers in the console.
 This provides little feedback what was updated.

-**HtmlWebpackPlugin** => This is a webpack plugin that simplifies creation of HTML files to serve your webpack bundles.
+**html-webpack-plugin** => This is a webpack plugin that simplifies creation of HTML files to serve your webpack bundles.
 If we are using templates we need template loader like `ejs-loader` or we can make our own templates.
+Since it is not good for server-side-rendering and dynamic content we use it only in development to hot reload server side code.

-**WebpackCleanupPlugin** => While using HMR, on every change Webpack creates update files inside build folder.
+**webpack-cleanup-plugin** => While using HMR, on every change Webpack creates update files inside build folder.
 This can get pretty big so we use this plugin to clean the unnecessary files and leaves the needed one.

 **NoEmitOnErrorsPlugin** Use the NoEmitOnErrorsPlugin to skip the emitting phase whenever there are errors while compiling.
 This ensures that no assets are emitted that include errors.
 The emitted flag in the stats is false for all assets.